 If there's only one guide you read for SAT Reading, make it this one.

-In SAT Reading, do you ever find yourself waffling between 2 or 3 answer choices that all seem plausible?
+On SAT Reading, do you ever find yourself waffling between two or three answer choices that all seem plausible?
 Do you throw up your hands and just guess on one of them?

-In this guide, you'll learn this concept in detail and learn strategies to identify incorrect answers in SAT Reading questions.
+In this guide, you'll learn this concept in detail and get strategies for identifying incorrect answers on SAT Reading questions.

-SAT Reading gives you a passage and a bunch of questions about that passage.
-How you read the passage and approach the questions, and in which order, dramatically affects how well you answer the questions.
+SAT Reading gives you passages and a bunch of questions about each passage.
+How you read passages and approach their questions (and in which order) dramatically affects how well you'll be able to answer the questions.

-Many students use an ineffective strategy to attack these passages, costing them valuable time and causing mistakes.
-Here you'll learn our recommended best approach to SAT Reading passages.
+Many students use ineffective strategies to attack these passages, costing them valuable time and points.
+Here, you'll learn our recommended approach to SAT Reading passages.

-Aiming for a high score on SAT Reading (above a 600)?
-This guide covers what you need to understand to have a great shot at getting a perfect score on SAT Reading.
-You'll learn how to discover your biggest weaknesses, strategies to fix them, and the mindset you need when practicing SAT Reading.
+Aiming for a high score on SAT Reading (above 600)?
+This guide covers everything you need to understand to give yourself a great shot at a perfect score.
+We teach you how to pinpoint your biggest weaknesses, give you strategies to fix them, and explain the mindset you'll need when practicing for SAT Reading.

 SAT Writing Prep Guides

-SAT Writing tests grammar rules in a very strange way.
-It's not at all like the grammar tests you've taken throughout your schooling.
-Here we'll discuss the unique style of the SAT Writing section and strategies you need to succeed in it.
+SAT Writing tests grammar rules in a very strange way; it's not at all like the grammar tests you've taken throughout your schooling.
+Here, we discuss the unique style of the SAT Writing section and strategies you need to succeed in it.

 The core of SAT Writing is its grammar rules.
-Subject/verb agreement, pronoun usage, and writing style are all tested in the multiple choice section.
-In this complete guide, we cover every grammar rule you need to know.
+Subject/verb agreement, pronoun usage, and writing style are all tested in this multiple-choice section.
+Read our extensive guide to learn every grammar rule you'll need to know for Writing.

 Are you scoring in the 300-600 range on SAT Writing?
-The first thing you should do is reach a 600.
-There are a few specific strategies you can use to raise your score quickly - learn and practice the most important grammar rules that appear in the most questions, skip the hardest questions, and learn to pick the right answer.
+The first thing you should do is reach 600.
+There are a few specific strategies you can use to raise your score quickly: learn and practice the most important grammar rules that appear, skip the hardest questions, and figure out how to pick the right answer.

 SAT Math Prep Guides

 Aiming for a high score on SAT Math (above a 600)?
-You'll learn the key strategies you need to use to master every math concept tested and analyze your mistakes.
-We'll also cover how to eliminate careless mistakes, a common problem for people aiming for those last points, and how to have the right mindset for getting an 800.
+You'll learn the key strategies you need to use to master every math concept tested and to analyze your mistakes.
+We also cover how to eliminate careless mistakes — a common problem for people aiming for those last points — and how to put yourself in the right mindset for a perfect score.

 SAT Logistics and Planning

 A major part of doing well on the SAT is higher-level planning strategy.
 When should you take the SAT?
 How many times should you take it?
 How long should you study?
-These are all important to understand how to structure your time before the test and plan for the SAT in the context of college admissions.
+These are all important points to consider when structuring your SAT prep time and preparing college applications.

-Here's a list of every SAT test date available this year, including deadlines for registration and when you'll get your score back.
-We also cover the latest date by which you can take the SAT for early admissions and regular decision college applications.
+Here's a list of every SAT test date available this school year, including registration deadlines and when you can expect to get your scores.
+We also cover the latest dates by which you can take the SAT for early admission and regular decision deadlines for colleges.

-This is a key question on most students' minds.
-The answer is that it really depends on your personal goals, where you currently are, and your potential to improve.
-This guide will break down what you need to understand to reach your SAT score target.
+This is a key question on most students' minds, and the answer is that it really depends on your personal goals, where you currently are in your prep, and your potential to improve.
+This guide breaks down what you need to understand to reach your SAT score target in a timely manner.

 Congratulations on making it to the end!
 By now, you should have clicked on at least a few of the dozens of guides listed here.
-Read them, see if you like the advice we give you, and then use them as launching points to even more guides.
+Read them, see if you like the advice we give, and then use them as launching points to even more guides.

-You may not get through all of this in one sitting, so bookmark this page or email it to yourself as a reminder to come back.
+You might not get through all of this information in one sitting, so bookmark this page or email it to yourself as a reminder to come back later.

-There's a lot to learn out there - that's the first step.
-The hard part that comes after is actually applying the knowledge you've learned and putting it into action.
+There's a lot to learn out there — that's the first step.
+The hard part that comes after, though, is actually applying the knowledge you've learned and putting it into action.
 It won't be easy, but it'll definitely be worthwhile for your future.
 Soldier on.